Dr Ania Plomien

 About me

 My research falls within the tradition of feminist political economy.
-I am interested in micro and macro level processes that shape gender inequality in relation to social reproduction, care and employment, transnational labour mobility, and the policy processes that affect them.
-I am interested in the ways in which inequalities in access to and command over resources and power are experienced and how they get produced, reproduced, and challenged through everyday relations in paid and unpaid work and care and the role of policy interventions in these domains.
-Examining these problems in contemporary Europe, I variously incorporate the trans-, supra-, and national as well as local levels of analysis.
-In particular, my research concerns (a) socioeconomic policies at national and supra-national governance levels, including in Poland, in the UK and at the EU level; (b) social transformations in the Central and East European region, especially in Poland and Ukraine; and (c) micro-level, often transnational, experiences and practices in negotiating gender, class and migration in paid and unpaid work.
+I am interested in understanding the micro and macro level processes that shape gender inequality in relation to social reproduction, care and employment, transnational labour mobility, and the policy processes, especially neoliberalisation of the state, that affect them.
+I research the ways in which inequalities in access to and command over resources and power are experienced and how they get produced, reproduced, and challenged through everyday relations in paid and unpaid work and care and the role of policy interventions in these domains.
+Examining these problems in contemporary Europe, I variously trace the trans-, supra-, and national as well as local developments.
+In particular, my research concerns (a) socioeconomic policies at national and supra-national governance, including in Poland, in the UK and at the EU level; (b) social transformations in the Central and East European region, especially in Poland and Ukraine; and (c) micro-level, often transnational, experiences and practices in negotiating gender, class and migration in paid and unpaid work.

 These research interests translate into a range of engagements with academic, civil society and policy making actors.
-Among others, I co-convene the Gender Equality Policy in Practice group on Equal Pay Policy in Action, I am a member of the Policy Advisory Group of the Women’s Budget Group, I have served as an editorial board member of Work, Employment, and Society (2012-2016), and I have been an expert in the European Commission’s Network of Experts on Gender Equality (2005-2014).
+Among others, I co-convene the BSA Care and Social Reproduction Study Group, I am a Deputy Director of the Gender Justice and the Wellbeing Economy research programme, I am a member of the Policy Advisory Group of the Women’s Budget Group, I have served as an editorial board member of Work, Employment, and Society (2012-2016), and I have been an expert in the European Commission’s Network of Experts on Gender Equality (2005-2014).
 At the LSE, I am a faculty associate at the International Inequalities Institute.

 Expertise Details

-gender; inequalities; feminist political economy; production; social reproduction; work; employment; labour market policy; social policy; economic policy; post-socialism; Central Eastern Europe; EU; Europeanisation
+gender; feminist political economy; social reproduction; care; work and employment; transnational labour mobility; work-family policy; post-socialism; Central Eastern Europe; EU.

 Publications